Life's Vision Manitoba. is a charitable, non-profit, pro-life resource center, dedicated to providing life affirming education to Manitobans.

 For over 40 years, Life's Vision has been educating people about: pre-natal development, the negative physical and emotional affects of abortion on women and the dangers associated with physician assisted suicide and euthanasia.

 We carry out our mission through: advertising campaigns (radio, billboard, bus), social media (Facebook, Twitter, Mailchimp), distributing quarterly newsletters, displaying our Truth Booth and other educational material at conferences and festivals, hosting symposiums, conferences, and banquets and by presenting at schools and churches.

-Please come visit us at 270 Edmonton Street.
+Please make an appointment to come visit us!
+We are located at 618 Muriel Street in Winnipeg.
 We provide guests with free educational resources, invite people to borrow books and movies from our lending library and purchase pro-life items from our store.

 Life's Vision Manitoba Inc.

 1-877-233-8048 or 1-204-233-8047